 Schedule

-Field trips: We will have at least two field trips near Eugene, destinations TBA.
+Field trips: We will have field trips near the meeting, destinations described in the schedule (above).

 Further meeting details will appear here as they become available.
-This year's local host and organizer is Daphne Stone at Oregon State University.
+This year's local host and organizer is Dr. Lalita Calabria at Evergreen State College.

 Future years: We are eager to have YOU help to organize the lichen part of the annual meeting.
 The meeting is arranged on a year-by-year basis, depending on the location of the NWSA meeting.
 This usually happens in mid to late March.
 The annual meeting typically has four components: talks that present ongoing or completed research (we try to keep this as casual and informal as possible); a workshop on a particular topic, genus, or area; field trips to some local spots of interest; and evening socializing, usually at a local restaurant.